kadena-community/spirekey/KIP-00XX.md

 that is displayed is stored on the blockchain, it should pose no risk.
 If this login token is used to display information retrieved from a private database, then it should be used with caution.
-This specification has no elaborate implementation with session or token management.
+This specification has no elaborate implementation of session or token management.

 ### Implementation